Commercial General Liability

 - What coverage maximums would my business need? – Certain industries like construction, food services, and auto repair tend to require higher levels of coverage.
 Make sure your policy’s maximum coverage limits are high enough to cover the actual cost of any potential liability.
 If you exceed your maximum coverage amounts your company will be responsible for the remainder.
 It is possible to purchase umbrella policies that will increase your coverage.

 - What happens if I need to file a claim? – Notify your insurance carrier and your LegalShield provider law firm immediately.
 Make note of the date, time and details of the incident, as well as the names and contact information for everyone involved.
-Do not sign any documents or agree to a settlement without first discussing the matter with an attorney.
+Do not sign any documents or agree to a settlement without first discussing the matter with a lawyer.